docker/docker-birthday-3/tutorial.md

 <a id="confirmtraining"></a>
 ### 3.3 Confirm your completion

-Once you're completed steps 3.1 through 3.2.5 you can submit your application.
+Once you've completed steps 3.1 through 3.2.5 you can submit your application.
 It's very easy to do so.

 Get the *ID* of the running container running from image *examplevotingapp_result-app*: